shyams2012/Go_mini_project/README.md

     Ans: Private and Public Keys do not expire but token expire which is not mentioned.

-    Key sets are store in database with expiration time and removes in background when keys expire.
+    Key sets are store in database with expiration time and remove in background when time of keys expire.